arkprotocol/ics721-tools/README.md

 This is quick how-to for testing ICS721 on these 4 testnets: Stargaze, Juno, IRISnet and Uptick.
 Stargaze and Juno support CosmWasm.
 Both are using the ICS721 contract, while IRISnet and Uptick are using the NFT module for interchain NFT transfers.

-Make sure you have [set this up](setup-clis.md):

-- installing CLIs (command line interfaces) to interact with contracts on different chains
-- installing Hermes relayer to handle messages (packets) between chains

 You will be able to use CLIs for transferring an NFT from a source chain to a target chain.
 For ICS721 testing it requires setting up a wallet for:

 - test admin: owning ICS721 and CW721 (collection) contract